semiprime/pygenda/docs/quickstart-postmarketOS.md

 you may want to stick with those versions.
 Alternatively, you may want to keep the Pygenda module dependencies separate from the OS modules by running Pygenda in a Python virtual environment.)

+(Note 2: If you decide to install pycairo via pip, you will need GCC installed, and maybe some other build tools.)

 Install Pygenda
 ---------------